parrt/msds501/projects/images.md

 ## Task 6.
 Sharpening

 Sharpening an image is a matter of highlighting the edges, which we know how to compute from the previous task.
-Script `edges.py` computes just the edges so, to highlight the original image, we *subtract* that white-on-black edges image from the original.
+Now, let's work in the **Sharpen** section of the starter kit.
+Instead of just computing the edges, we *subtract* that white-on-black edges image from the original.
 You might imagine that *adding* the edges back in would be more appropriate and it sort of works, but the edges are slightly off.
 We get a better image by subtracting the high-valued light pixels because that darkens the edges in the original image, such as between the uniform and the windshield.
 Let's start with the easy stuff:

 <img src="figures/bonkers.png"> <img src="figures/bonkers-sharp-zoom.png">

-* Reuse copy from your previous code self for detecting edges to load an image and apply the Laplace filter.
+* Reuse your previous code for detecting edges to load an image and apply the Laplace filter.
 * After `edges = filter(img, laplace)`, add a line that calls a function we'll create shortly called `minus`. `minus` takes two image parameters, `A` and `B` and returns `A-B`.
 In our case, pass in the original image and the image you get back from calling `filter(img, laplace)`.
 * Show the image return result of the `minus` function.